 Throughout the years, we’ve purchased dozens of domains from many domain registration platforms.
 While we’ve had a poor experience with the majority, there were some that exceeded our expectations.
 They delivered what they promised from the moment we had discovered them and that’s why we still use their services to this day.

 Two of the top domain registrars currently on the market are Namecheap vs Google Domains. but which one should you go for?
-In this article we went over every aspect of both businesses to help you chose.
-Spoiler alert: the results may surprise you!
+In this article we went over every aspect of both businesses to help you choose.If you want to skip the article and just see the answer, we recommend Namecheap over Google Domains.

 But First, Why Choose Namecheap or Google Domains?